-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Fund to the Statements of Activities and Net Position For the Year Ended June 30, 2018
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Fund to the Statements of Activities and Net Position For the Year Ended June 30, 2019

-Net change in fund balances - total governmental funds:

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
+Net change in fund balances - total governmental funds: \$ (81,490) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
 In contrast, the Statement of Activities reports only a portion of the outlay as expense.
 The outlay is allocated over the assets' estimated useful lives as depreciation expense for the period.
-This is the amount by which capital outlays of \$1,882,811 exceeded depreciation of \$252,781 in the current period.

-Governmental funds report debt proceeds as current financial resources.
+This is the amount by which capital outlays of \$1,142,548 exceeded depreciation of \$280,781 in the current period.
+861,767 Governmental funds report debt proceeds as current financial resources.
 In contrast, the Statement of Activities treats such issuance of debt as a liability.
 Governmental funds report repayment of principal as an expenditure.
 In contrast, the Statement of Activities treats such repayments as a reduction in long-term liabilities.
-There were no issuances of long-term debt in the current period.
-This is the amount by which repayments reduced long-term debts.

-Some expenses reported in the statement of activities do not require the use of current financial resources and these are not reported as expenditures in governmental funds:

-Net effect of accrued interest not reflected in governmental funds

-Governmental funds report pension contributions as expenditures when paid.
-However, in the Statement of Activities, pension expense is the cost of benefits earned, adjusted for member contributions, the recognition of charges in deferred outflows and inflows of resources to pensions, and investment experience.

-Change in Net Position of Governmental Activities
+The City issued \$929,201 in new debt in the current year and made \$936,009 in repayments that reduced long-term debts.
+6,809 Some expenses reported in the statement of activities do not require the use of current financial resources and these are not reported as expenditures in governmental funds: Net effect of accrued interest not reflected in governmental funds 900 Governmental funds report pension contributions as expenditures when paid.
+However, in the Statement of Activities, pension expense is the cost of benefits earned, adjusted for member contributions, the recognition of charges in deferred outflows and inflows of resources to pensions, and investment experience (33,881) experience.
+(33,001) Change in Net Position of Governmental Activities \$ 754,105

+See accompanying notes to financial statements.

-Notes to Financial Statements For the Year Ended June 30, 2018
+Notes to Financial Statements For the Year Ended June 30, 2019